-Resolution that was finally adopted generally called for funds to remain steady at FY 2006 levels.

-Unfortunately, in its Operating Plan for distributing the funds Congress provided through the FY 2007 Continuing Resolution EPA included a reduction, from FY 2006 levels, of \$20.5 million in the state and local air quality grant program under the STAG account.
+NACAA was extremely concerned about the adverse effects such a decrease in FY 2007 would have on air quality programs and urged Congress to restore grants to FY 2006 levels.
+The association was pleased, then, that the Continuing Resolution that was finally adopted for FY 2007 generally called for funds to remain steady at FY 2006 levels.
+Unfortunately, in its Operating Plan for distributing the funds that Congress provided through the FY 2007 Continuing Resolution, EPA included a reduction, from FY 2006 levels, of \$20.5 million in the state and local air quality grant program under the STAG account.
 Since this significant reduction must be absorbed over only a six-month period, the impact is even more devastating than the original budget cut the Administration had recommended for FY 2007.